 Magnesium’s Applications in Today’s World

 Similar to titanium, magnesium has a high strength-to-weight ratio.
 This makes magnesium a favorable choice for products that must be lightweight.
 These include aircraft, car engines, and missiles.
-It can also be found in explosive and pyrotechnic devices, as the element produces an extremely bright white light when it is burned in the air.
+Explosive and pyrotechnic devices contain magnesium often times.
+The element produces an extremely bright white light when burned in the air.

 Magnesium compounds are used for refractory material, which is designed to withstand extremely high temperatures.
 Refractory material lines furnaces that are used to produce metals, glass, and cement.

 Magnesium, while abundant, is a costly metal.
 To save money, it is often combined with aluminum in an alloy.
 The two make a good team because they are both lightweight metals with many structural applications.
 However, they also have their differences.
 Aluminum is a much cheaper alternative to magnesium.
 It is more stable and has more strength.
 But, magnesium is more lightweight.
 Magnesium alloys are also easier to produce, in the sense that they solidify in a quicker time.
 On the other hand, magnesium is highly reactive and requires a protective coating to prevent corrosion.
 Additionally, it is softer than aluminum, which is not ideal for industrial uses.
 When put together in an alloy, the two metals work by combining their strengths to produce a much more effective alloy.

 History of Magnesium